koshy123/Sports-Discord/README.md

 December 11th
-Questions - How to adjust bottom header to not cover the page.
-Also to allow changes to happen live, without refreshing the page.
+Questions - Allow changes to happen live, without refreshing the page.
 We also want the comments to be an array, so that we can add and delete comments in the array.